bump-sh/docs/src/_guides/bump-sh-tutorials/feedback.md

 ## Step 1: Create Your Feedback Form

-First, choose your preferred form tool—either Google Forms or Typeform.
-Both options are excellent, but here’s a quick overview:
+First, choose your preferred form building tool, such as Google Forms, Typeform, or even Notion.
+All of these options are excellent and there are many more, but here’s a quick overview:

 - **Google Forms** is free, simple, and perfect for straightforward surveys.
 - **Typeform** offers a more visually engaging experience and may work better if you want an interactive form with a modern look.